 CULY 1003 Safety and Sanitation - (F, S, SUM).
-This course will provide students with the knowledge of various safety and sanitation practices in the of various safety and sanitation practices in the foodservice and hospitality industries.
+This course will provide students with the knowledge of various safety and sanitation practices in the foodservice and hospitality industries.
 Through lecture and hands on training, students will practically apply the information of the course.
 Students will be required to take the national Serve Safe certification exam.
 Prerequisite: None.